 This can be helpful if you need to use Signal, but do not wish to share your primary phone number or use your primary device.

-Click on “Apps” in the menu to the right of your virtual device.
-From there:
+Click on Apps in the menu to the right of your virtual device, then Install.

-Corellium will upload the file and install the app on your device.
-To launch Signal, click on the Android device and move your mouse upwards to get to the main menu.
+Click on the Android device and move your mouse upwards to get to the main menu.
 You can then search for the Signal app and open it.

 You’re free to set up your Signal profile in whatever way works for you.
 Here’s one example: